CA-Systems/.github/profile/README.md

 ## 🛠️ Our Projects

 ### Discord Bot
-Bringing communities together, one meme command at a time.
+Bringing the mod team together, one meme command at a time.
 Features include:
 - Moderation management
 - Nice commands
 - Probably some stuff we forgot about